CiscoDevNet/terraform-provider-aci/website/docs/r/endpoint_controls.html.markdown

 ```

 ## NOTE ##
-User can use resource of type `aci_endpoint_controls` to change configuration of object Endpoint Control.
-User cannot create more than one instances of object Endpoint Control.
+Users can use the resource of type `aci_endpoint_controls` to change the configuration of the object Endpoint Control.
+Users cannot create more than one instance of object Endpoint Control.

 ## Argument Reference ##
 * `annotation` - (Optional) Annotation of object Endpoint Control.